tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > While the morality of the past was sustained by church and state, the new morality is sustained by society.
 > Its content, conceived abstractly, is *universal international justice.*
 (p.
 274)

-## Introduction to The New Art - The New Life (1932)

-> The culture of art demonstrates that only *man's development* in the distant future can create
-> universal equilibrium through the *establishment of equivalent relationships.*
-> These relationships are already realized in pure art - art free from figuration and all limiting form - expressing the
-> beauty of equivalent relationships exclusively through pure line and color.
-> This art is an image of the ideal human goal toward which humanity is moving.
-(p.
-278)

-> Until now the search for universal equilibrium has been neglected in favor of individual interests.
-> Art demonstrates that, as long as these dominate, world equilibrium cannot exist.
-> To achieve universal equilibrium, the new art had to sacrifice the beauty of limiting and particular form in order to
-> establish equivalent relationships through their universal aspect of color and line.
-(p.
-280)

-This introduction ends with a paragraph that addresses people who are not ready for abstract art.

 ## Neo-Plastic (1938)